 Things aren’t always as they appear, and that’s certainly true when it comes to measuring the success of rehab therapy treatment.
 As any therapist knows, if you make decisions based on observational data alone, determining whether or not your treatment is making a difference can prove difficult.
 That’s why outcomes exist: they give therapists an objective, concrete way to measure patient improvement.
-But, a positive outcome score isn’t necessarily enough to tell you that your physical therapy treatment is effective.
-That’s where minimal clinically important differences (MCIDs) come into the picture.
+But, a positive patient-reported outcome score isn’t necessarily enough to tell you that your treatment is effective.
+That’s where minimal clinically important differences (MCIDs) emerge.

-MCIDs are research values are that crucial to determining the efficacy of any given treatment modality or plan.
-In terms of physical therapy outcomes, MCIDs represent the minimum outcomes score change patients should experience in order for them, their providers, or other overseeing bodies to confirm that therapy is creating a positive difference.
+MCIDs are research values that are crucial to determining the efficacy and effect size of any given treatment modality or plan.
+In terms of therapy outcomes, MCIDs represent the minimum change of statistical significance to the outcomes score in the domain of interest patients should experience in order for them, their providers, or other overseeing bodies to confirm that therapy is creating a positive difference.

 Here are the MCIDs for a few common outcome measurement tools in rehab therapy: